 Systemic racial discrimination is a worldwide problem that black people have combated since slavery and colonisation.
 And in that battle, every step taken by one of us, towards equality, is a step taken by all of us and has always been.

 Educate yourselves with regards to their culture.
 This is what I noticed with the difference between my education in NZ and my Australian counterparts.
-We were immersed in the Maori culture.
+School children were immersed in the Maori culture.
 We didn’t regard it as separate from ourselves.
 It was part of us.
 My Australian friends knew very little about Aboriginal culture, whereas we knew a lot.
 Education brings tolerance.
 If I had done my nursing training in New Zealand there would have been a requirement to learn so much of the language and have cultural understanding before I was registered.
 That goes a long way towards tolerance and respect of their cultural differences.

 In Respect of the Traditional Aboriginal Owners of my own City

 In saying this, I realised I do not know anything about the traditional owners of the city in which I live.
 I need to educate myself so that I can show appropriate respect for the land on which I live.
 Aboriginal culture is very much entwined with the land.
 They were the original environmentalists who knew how to respect their land, and receive nourishment from it without stripping it of resources.
 Australian landscapes can be harsh but they found enough food to sustain them during drought, often traveling vast distances to achieve it.
 They know how to regenerate the land after bushfire and other natural disasters, all too common in Australia.